-For all tasks, shown in Fig.~\ref{fig:demo}, object initializations are randomized within bounded perturbations to assess robustness.
-For each task, we collect \textbf{40 demonstrations}, and we report success rates over \textbf{20 evaluation trials}.
-We use a PointTransformer~\cite{pointtransformer} backbone as the visual feature encoder for all real-world experiments.
+For all tasks (Fig.~\ref{fig:demo}), initial object poses are randomized within bounded perturbations to test robustness.
+For each task we collect \textbf{40 demonstrations} and report success rates over \textbf{20 trials}.
+A PointTransformer~\cite{pointtransformer} backbone serves as the visual encoder for all real-world experiments.